Marauders (comics): All-New, All-Different Marvel

 As part of the All-New, All-Different Marvel event, Mister Sinister forms another incarnation of the Marauders in order to capture Nightcrawler.
 This team includes Aries, Azimuth, Chimera, and Coda.

 After being manipulated by Emma Frost, the Marauders reform with Scalphunter, Arclight, Harpoon, Blockbuster, Vertigo, and Malice.
 The X-Men confronts this group, accusing them of committing a second Morlock Massacre.
 The Marauders deny this charge, but the X-Man Chamber burns them alive with his psionic flame.
-As he burns, Harpoon impales Chamber in the back, killing the young mutant.
+As he burns, Harpoon kills Chamber by impaling him in the back.